mvmjacobs/timetracking/README.md

 ```
 Now you can start to call `timetracking` or `tm` command.

+The data and the default config are stored inside `~/.config/configstore/timetracking.json`.

 ## How to use
 Run `--help` or `-h` to see all commands.
 ```
 Usage: timetracking|tm [options] [command]

   Commands:
     start|s <task> [description]          Start task with a description. pause|p [task]                        Pause a task.
 If you do not inform the [task] all tasks in progress will be paused. finish|f [task]                       Finish a task.
 If you do not inform the [task] all tasks in progress will be completed. list|l [date]                         Resume time of the taks.
-You can pass the date on format configured (dd/MM/yyyy).
+You can pass the date on format configured. add|a <task> <time_spent> [date]      Add a task with a specific time spent and on a specific date.

   Options: